ufakz/ufakz/README.md

-Hi 👋 My name is Farouq
+Hi 👋 You can call me Farouq!
 ============================

 Software & ML Engineer